renpy/renpy/sphinx/source/config.rst

     The frames are played back at 20Hz, and the animation loops after all frames have been shown.

+.. var:: config.mouse_displayable = None

+    If not None, this should either be a displayable, or a callable that returns a displayable.
+The callable may return None, in which case Ren'Py proceeds if the displayable is None.

+    If a displayable is given, the mouse cursor is hidden, and the displayable is shown above anything else.
+This displayable is responsible for positioning and drawing a sythetic mouse cursor, and so should probably be a :func:`MouseDisplayable` or something very similar.

 .. var:: config.narrator_menu = False

     (This is set to True by the default screens.rpy file.)
 If true,